 Memorial Chair Marquerite Harbison reported that a new memorials book was placed in the shelter on the table so visitors could read and be encouraged to make memorials.
 In the mid-2000s it disappeared as had, years previously, the original book from the shelter dedication.

 Cary George reported in The Fringed Gentian™:

 The mystery of the river otter (Lutra canadensis) continues.
 This summer, a Garden visitor reported seeing it swimming and catching frogs in the bog pond.
 All of the sightings over the years have been by knowledgeable visitors or employees, but until we get a photograph it still remains in the "yah -- sure" category for most skeptics.
 [See 1995 for the first sighting.]

 The Friends held a board meeting on August 1st in the Martha Crone Shelter.
 Eloise Butler's birthday on Aug.
 3rd would be celebrated with a cake at the shelter and a volunteer appreciation pot luck would be held on Sept.
 5th at the Shelter.
 It was poorly attended so it was discussed later in November whether having it at a cafe or other public facility might be better.
-Barbara Milligan, who was the new newsletter editor, and was given a complementary membership in the Friends.
+Barbara Milligan, the new newsletter editor was given a complementary membership in the Friends.